 - DRM is not a tracking tool.
 No information about the user's device other than its Unique Device Identifier and Device Model should be transmitted and/or analyzed by you or any other third-party.

 - When using a server as a middleware between your tweak and Twickd DRM API you must not store any informations about the user's device outside of the user's device.
-We strongly not recommend any storage of information at all.
+We strongly discourage the storage of information at all.

 - DRM should never alter the user's device, even pirate's devices